leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 This resemblance is very convenient when translating an imperative algorithm into Lean, and some tasks are just most naturally thought of imperatively.
 The introduction of monads and monad transformers enables imperative programs to be written in purely functional languages, and `do`-notation as a specialized syntax for monads (potentially locally transformed) allows functional programmers to have the best of both worlds: the strong reasoning principles afforded by immutability and a tight control over available effects through the type system are combined with syntax and libraries that allow programs that use effects to look familiar and be easy to read.
 Monads and monad transformers allow functional versus imperative programming to be a matter of perspective.

+## Exercises

+ * Rewrite `doug` to use `for` instead of the `doList` function.
+Are there other opportunities to use the features introduced in this section to improve the code?
+If so, use them!